 Due to the delays with receiving grades for some countries and for programs whose programs end their year in June, July or August, (.e.g.
-Chile, Germany and Japan), graduating seniors might have to postpone their graduation date depending on when the Academic Report can be sent to their home campus.
-Although Academic Reports for graduating seniors are given priority processing, seniors should understand that it still can take a minimum of four months to process reports.
-For this reason, it is often not possible to graduate in the term following the last semester abroad.
+Chile, Germany and Japan), graduating seniors will have to postpone their graduation date depending on when the Academic Report can be sent to their home campus.
 Students who plan to apply to graduate schools following their year abroad can still apply for graduate programs as long as they inform the institutions to which they are applying of a possible delay in the posting of their degree.